michal-franc/michal-franc.github.io/_drafts/net-sorting/2018-04-26-net-sorting-part4.md

 {% include toc.html %}

-In this blog post we will answer the question `What is a calling convention?`

-TODO:
-- description how machine code looks like and how function work

-### Calling convention

-A calling convention is like a contract that describes how the functions, on the `assembly` code level, communicate with each other using `cpu` instructions`.
+In this blog post we will answer the question `What is a calling convention?`.
+A calling convention is like a contract that describes how the functions call each other, on the `assembly` level using `cpu` instructions`.

-Contract defines things like:
+This contract defines things like:

 - the way arguments are passed to a function
 - how values are returned